 My slightly wild (and unexamined) opinion is that travel should be posthumously stuffed into Maslow's Hierarchy of Needs, somewhere in the middle.
 He wouldn't mind.

 So you're aware - though I speak English (one of 5 languages, no less), it's not my native language.
 Therefore I write in Globish, and am liable to make the odd gaffe here and there.
 You have permission to find that extremely charming, with no further judgements.

-I want to share with you experience and information about unique and unusual places on Earth, inspire you to travel "meaningfully," try new things, and be more of a traveler than a tourist.
+I want to share with you all my experiences and knowledge on the most unique and unusual places on earth.
+It's my hope that I can inspire you to travel meaningfully, try new things, and go beyond being a stereotypical tourist.

 Alternative ways of traveling.

 "Different" urban attractions beyond the tourist brochure in cool cities around the world.